last modified Jan. 16, 2014

 2014 STUDENT APPLICATION REVIEW DATES:

 After Feb.
 1st applications for summer courses will be accepted on a space-available basis.*

 After July 1st applications for Autumn Quarter courses will be accepted on a space-available basis.*

-*If it is past the application review dates listed above, please contact Stacy Markman, Student Coordinator at Friday Harbor Laboratories, to ask about space availability in spring, summer or autumn courses.
+*If it is past the application due dates listed above, please contact Stacy Markman, Student Coordinator at Friday Harbor Laboratories, to ask about space availability in spring, summer or autumn courses.

 Applications are welcome from undergraduates, post-baccalaureates or graduate students from any institution, worldwide.
 Applicants do not need to be currently enrolled at the University of Washington or any other university or college.
 Following the application dates listed above, applications will be reviewed all at one time by faculty.
 Admissions decisions are normally completed in approximately 2-4 weeks and applicants are notified via email.
 Financial aid requests will be considered after admissions decisions have been completed.
 This normally requires an additional 1-2 weeks.